picketlink2/picketlink-quickstarts/xacml/pdp/README.md

-# PicketLink Federation: Service Provider Example #
+# PicketLink Federation: XACML Policy Decision Point (PDP) #

-This project is an implementation of a PicketLink Identity Provider.
+This project is an implementation of a XACML Policy Decision Point.

-## Example Description ##

-This examples demonstrates how to configure an web application as an Identity Provider.

 ## Build Information ##